jhipster/generator-jhipster-migrate/README.md

 ## Configuration changes

-Upgrade process is paused in the middle to allow you to change configurations like chaging the database type.
-Using:
+The upgrade process can be paused in the middle to allow you to change configurations like updating the database type.
+Usage:

 ```sh
 jhipster-migrate --verbose